Home Hernia Mesh Polypropylene Mesh

 Polypropylene Hernia Mesh Lawsuits

-Patients have filed thousands of hernia mesh lawsuits over complications they suffered after receiving mesh hernia repairs.
-Many of the cases have been combined into multidistrict litigations (MDLs).
+As of November 2024, there were 26,291 hernia mesh lawsuits in different federal multidistrict litigations (MDLs).
+The lawsuits claim complications they suffered after receiving mesh hernia repairs.
 MDLs allow several similar cases to move more quickly through the legal process.

 Hernia Mesh Multidistrict Litigations